 - 1. Rabbits MUST BE OWNED by June 1 of the current year and must be at least 3 months old to show at the fair except meat pens with specified ages. - 2.
 All rabbits must be permanently earmarked in the left ear before judging starts. - 3.
 Rabbits must be immunized for Rabbit Hemorrhagic disease (RHDV) or the 4-H parent must sign a waiver of risk liability. - 4.
 Positively no diseased animals will be admitted in the fair, any animals showing signs of disease will be removed from the fair. - 5.
 Pedigreed rabbits may be entered in more than one class. - 6.
 Pedigreed rabbits shall be shown in Purebred classes only, including Fur and Meat.
 Crossbred Rabbits may be shown in Crossbred classes only. - 7.
 Where the number of entries is justified, classes may be added by the rabbit superintendent. - 8.
-Conformation show guidelines will be from the ARBA Standards of Perfection Guidebook - 9.
+Conformation show guidelines will be from the ARBA Standards of Perfection - Guidebook - 9.
 Awards will be first to sixth place. - 10.
 Any animal entered including Meat Pen MUST be entered in its respective Breeding class. - 11.
 All exhibitors are responsible for feeding and watering rabbit and cavy entries, including furnishing the water & feed dishes.
 Exhibitors are responsible for cleaning their cages and surrounding areas. - 12.
 If entries warrant, there will be an Exploration age, Novice, Junior and Senior divisions of Showmanship.
-Ages for these divisions will follow standard 4-H guidelines. - 13.
+Ages for these divisions will follow standard 4-H guidelines.
+Please refer to the Small Animal Showmanship and Round Robin Competition section (p.
+74) for detailed rules and information. - 13.
 All rabbits and cavy must be shown and carried to the table by their owners in both the judging area and the sale ring.
 Failure to show your animal at the prescribed time or arrange with the superintendent for a substitute will result in disqualification from that class.